-Of course, lavender makes the list of bath herbs.
-Who doesn't enjoy a soothing soak in lavender scented waters?
-Perfect for any type of bath, lavender is a wonderful supporting scent for most herbal blends.
+Of course, lavender also makes the list of best bath herbs.
+Who doesn't enjoy a soothing soak in lavender-scented waters?
+Perfect for any type of bath, lavender is a wonderful supporting scent to include in most herbal blends.
 Use it to relax at the end of a long day.

 06 of 10

 The lemony scent of lemon balm is a wonderful bath herb.
-Unlike its use as a relaxing herb, in the case of a bath, it is considered a stimulating addition.
-Try adding it to your bath mix, to see if it leaves you feeling refreshed.
+While lemon balm is considered relaxing when ingested, it a bath it is considered a stimulating addition.
+Try adding it to your bath mix to see if it leaves you feeling refreshed.

 07 of 10

 Rosemary offers itself as a wonderful bath herb.
-Its piney scent will help when you are feeling under the weather, and congested.
-I find that a rosemary bath helps after a long day working in the garden.
-The aches and pains seem to melt away.
+Its piney scent will help when you are feeling under the weather or congested with a cold.
+A rosemary bath can helps after a long day working in the garden, causing aches and pains to melt away.

 08 of 10

 09 of 10

-Calendula is a true must have for any bath mixture.
-It is used as a soothing and healing herb, wonderful for those with dry skin, to soak a healing wound, consider this when trying to soothe an area that is out of reach - soaking in a warm, calendula infused bath would feel wonderful!
+Calendula is a true must-have for any bath mixture.
+It is used as a soothing and healing herb—wonderful as a treatment for dry skin or to soak a healing wound.
+When trying to soothe an area that is out of reach, soaking in a warm, calendula infused bath feels wonderful!

 10 of 10

 Yarrow is an unusual addition to the list.
 It is often overlooked by the home herbalist, who may cut it down as a weed if they find it growing in the yard.
 But yarrow is a wonderfully healing herb.
 Use it for a soaking tub to soothe irritated skin and to soak healing wounds.

-I find that yarrow has a pleasing scent, but it is a bit different for most folks.
-Try a light hand when mixing in your bath herb mix.
+Yarrow has a pleasing scent, but most folks find it a bit "different."
+Use a light hand when adding yarrow to your bath herb mix.